mscottsewell/Dataverse-NameBuilder-XrmToolBox-Configurator/README.md

 ## Publishing & Deployment

 - The control confirms that the NameBuilder assembly exists when the connection updates.
 Use **Update NameBuilder Plug-in** to install/repair it.
+- **Solution selection**: When installing the plugin or publishing configurations, you'll be prompted to select an unmanaged solution.
+This ensures all NameBuilder components (assemblies and steps) are organized within your chosen solution for ALM workflows.
+- **Duplicate prevention**: The tool automatically detects existing steps for each entity/message combination and updates them rather than creating duplicates.
+If multiple steps exist, a diagnostic warning is logged.
+- **Component management**: Plugin assemblies and SDK message processing steps are automatically added to your selected solution if not already present.
 - Publishing synchronizes both the JSON (`configuration`) and `filteringattributes` columns on each selected `sdkmessageprocessingstep`.
 - Status updates and tooltips explain each operation (metadata load, publish success, errors, etc.).

 ## Settings & Persistence

 - `%APPDATA%\NameBuilderConfigurator\settings.json` stores splitter positions, preview height, default prefixes/suffixes/formats/timezones, and other UI preferences.
+- **Per-connection preferences**: Each connection remembers its selected plugin solution (ID and unique name) to streamline repeated deployments and maintain consistency.
 - Defaults propagate automatically to new blocks and can retroactively update existing ones that matched the prior default.
 - The plug-in caches local vs. Dataverse NameBuilder assembly hashes so you can see whether the server version matches your local DLL before publishing.